betrusted-io/xous-core/services/gam/README.md

 of protection against phishing; however it also means that UX designers will not be able to have exquisite control over the "look and feel" of their applications.

 `TextView` objects are domiciled on the application process.
-Process-local API calls can "simulate" certain properties (such as figuring out the dynamic width or height of a text box based on the size of the string within) to assist with laying out `TextViews`.
-Once the layout is finalized, the `TextView` objects are then immutably lent to the GAM using an `rkyv` lend wrapper;
+The application process is responsible for guiding the rough layout of where `TextView`s go in a canvas.
+Once the object is finalized, the `TextView` objects are then mutably lent to the GAM using an `rkyv` lend wrapper;
 the calling thread then blocks until the GAM completes the rendering operation.

+For layouts that need to adjust in height based on variable-length text strings, the calling application can use the `bounds_hint`/`TextBounds` to help manage this.
+The bounds of a `TextView` can either be a fixed-sized rectangle, or a box that grows up and out from a point plus a width.
+So, for example, a `TextView` could have an anchor in the lower-right hand corner, plus a maximum width, and the height of the box will be computed based as the text is rendered.
+The height of text can't be known a-priori, because for example, emoji glyphs and hanzi characters will have a different height than latin characters.
+A `dry_run` option is also available for a `TextView` so one can simulate the rendering to determine the height without paying the compuational price.

 One can think of a `TextView` as a text bubble, that can have rounded or square corners, and its content string can be rendered with a selection of options